revature-13Aug18-java/code-samples-for-Jan-Balangue/ChatterboxFrontEnd/README.md

 # ChatterboxFrontEnd
-This is Jan's contribution to the Chatterbox social media platform project.
+This is Jan's contribution to the Chatterbox social media platform project, in which he led a small Agile development team.
 The front end employs the following technologies:
 * Angular
 * AJAX
 * TypeScript